D&D Naming Conventions by Race: Complete Reference Guide

 Durgash Goretusk

 Durgash follows the two-syllable male orc pattern with the aggressive "dur-" prefix meaning "hard" or "unyielding" in orcish dialect.
-Goretusk references the boar iconography central to many orc tribes, where tusks symbolize both ferocity and the connection to Gruumsh, the orc deity.
+Goretusk references the boar iconography central to many orc tribes, where tusks suggest ferocity and connection to Gruumsh, the orc deity.

 Luthic Ashburner